osg-htc/docs/docs/data/stashcache/install-cache.md

 ### Enable remote debugging

 XRootD provides remote debugging via a read-only file system named digFS.
-This feature is disabled by default, but you can enable it when you need assistance with your server.
+This feature is disabled by default, but you may enable it if you need help troubleshooting your server.

 To enable remote debugging, edit `/etc/xrootd/digauth.cfg` and specify the authorizations for reading digFS.

 See [the XRootD manual](http://xrootd.org/doc/dev48/xrd_config.htm#_Toc496911334) for the syntax.

 Remote debugging should only be enabled for as long as you need assistance.
-Once your problem has been resolved, turn it off.
+As soon as your issue has been resolved, revert any changes you have made to `/etc/xrootd/digauth.cfg`.

 Managing StashCache and associated services